Do soccer players fake injuries?

 VAR, The Perfect Solution?

-VAR should clean up the game and see a higher quality brain of football with honourable players trying to win by their hard work and talent and not by trying to get penalties and fouls.
+VAR should clean up the game and see a higher quality brain of football with honourable players trying to win through their hard work and talent and not by trying to get penalties and fouls.

 Imagine scoring a last-minute goal that can allow you to go through.
 Then, there is a VAR to deny your goal.
-This will obviously ruin your emotion, but most importantly, the people watching the game.
+This will ruin your emotion, but most importantly, the people watching the game.
 This is the wrong side of VAR.

-If the referee decides to award team A with a penalty, team B has the right to call for VAR if they think that decision is wrong.
+If the referee decides to award Team A with a penalty, team B has the right to call for VAR if they think that decision is wrong.

 Unfortunately, this is not being respected.

 A perfect example is during the 2020 European Cup that took place in June 2021.
-During the semi-final between England vs Denmark, the referee awarded the England team a penalty in the extra time.
+During the semi-final between England vs Denmark, the referee awarded the England team a penalty in extra time.
 Denmark players contested this decision but the referee still decided to ignore the VAR.

-In fact, there was no penalty.
+There was no penalty.
 That was a wrong decision from the referee…

 Another example was during the African Cup Of Nations again, Morocco was awarded a penalty against Gabon.
 Gabonese players requested a VAR check but the referee refused to check.